govm-project/govm/README.md

    0.0.0

 COMMANDS:
-     create, c      Create a new govm
+     create, c                Create a new VM
-     delete, d      Delete govms
-     list, ls       List govms
+     list, ls                 List VMs
+     remove, delete, rm, del  Remove VMs
+     start, up, s             Start a GoVM Instance compose, co              Deploy VMs from a compose config file ssh                      ssh into a running VM
-     compose, co    Deploy Govms from yaml templates connect, conn  Get a shell from a Govm help, h        Shows a list of commands or help for one command
+     help, h                  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --workdir value  Alternate working directory.
 Default: ~/govm